aimfeld/ZendDiCompiler/README.md

 - DI definition scanning and factory code generation
 - Can deal with shared instances and type preferences
 - Can be used as a fallback abstract factory for Zend\ServiceManager, just like Zend\Di\Di
-- Detects outdated generated code and automatic rescanning (great for development)
+- Detection of outdated generated code and automatic rescanning (great for development)
 - Can create new instances or reuse instances created before

 ## Current limitations